Planning a sustainable surf trip to Tonga: Best places to surf + eco-friendly stays

 Vava’u

-While Vava'u boasts a good variety of reef breaks, it's important to note that the optimal conditions for surfing tend to occur during the winter months, from around April through November.
-This coincides with the popular whale swimming season, so surfers need to plan their trips carefully and coordinate boat transportation early in the winter season (ideally in April, May or June) to avoid conflicts with the whale-watching operators.
+While Vava'u boasts some exceptional reef breaks, it's important to note that the best time to surf is during the winter months, from around April through November.
+This coincides with the popular whale swimming season, so you need to plan your Tonga surf trip carefully.
+Ideally, organise boat transportation early in the winter season (April, May or June) to avoid conflicts with the whale-watching operators.

 Eco-friendly places to stay in Vava’u